jagerman/loki-multi-sn/README.md

 you *cannot* use `sudo systemctl start oxen-nodes.target` to start them all: it will only restart nodes that are already running.

-### Managing service node keys
+## Managing service node keys

 You should keep a backup of your service node's private keys.
 If your server node were to irrecoverably crash or your ISP disconnects you, you will need them to set up your SN somewhere else.

-If you know how to properly make a copy of a binary file (e.g. using scp) then do it for `/var/lib/oxen/node-NN/key_ed25519` and, if it exists, `/var/lib/oxen/node-NN/key`, for whatever `NN` nodes you have set up.
+If you know how to properly make a copy of a binary file (e.g. using scp) then back these files up for whatever `NN` nodes you have set up:
+- `/var/lib/oxen/node-NN/key_ed25519`
+- `/var/lib/oxen/node-NN/key_bls` (new for Oxen 11!)
+- if it exists, `/var/lib/oxen/node-NN/key`

 Otherwise, a convenient way to back them up is to use the oxen-sn-keys tool (included with oxend) which lets you convert the binary keys into plain text data that you can easily copy and paste and